Document Bank of Virginia

 By the 1870s, bicycles and tricycles using wire-spoked wheels were common, particularly in England.
 Albert A. Pope became the first American bicycle manufacturer under the trade name “Columbia” in Connecticut in 1878.

-Virginians embraced cycling and local newspapers included advertisements offering bicycles designed for female riders and women’s fashions for bicycling.
+Virginians embraced cycling.
+Local newspapers included advertisements offering bicycles designed for female riders and women’s fashions for bicycling.
 National periodicals also published stories, articles, and cartoons about bicycling.
 Puck was one of the first successful humor magazines in the United States with its colorful, witty cartoons covering politics and social issues late in the 19th century.
 In this cartoon from an 1897 issue of Puck, the cartoonist shows a novice rider concentrating on her bicycle.
 Several of the advertisements on the page are for bicycles and accessories.

 Citation: Puck Magazine, v.
 41, no. 1046, Mar.
 24, 1897, Rare Book Collection, Manuscripts & Special Collections, Library of Virginia.